The Plan: Guaranteed Wealth Program™

 Guaranteed Wealth vs. Guaranteed Income

-There’s a $12-$15 trillion Black wealth gap to close, and, as laid out in the book From Here to Equality, no amount of superhuman effort by Black folks will close it.
+There’s a $50 trillion Black wealth gap to close, and, as laid out in the book From Here to Equality, no amount of superhuman effort by Black folks will close it.
+Every single Black family can make all the “right” financial and life choices, and the gap with still never close.
+We could close the gap by $1B per month, and it would still take over 4,000 years to close.
 An intentional, concerted effort mobilizing and leveraging large amounts of concentrated capital will be required.
 In other words, reparations.
 However, with the American Freedmen Foundation’s Guaranteed Wealth Program™ it will require neither additional taxes nor a 1:1 spending plan.
 In other words, for every $1 in wealth gap, we will not need $1 in reparations budget.
-In fact, with our plan, it’s closer to a 12:1 to 15:1 ratio.
+In fact, with our plan, it’s closer to a 22:1 ratio.

 Furthermore, rather than providing a one-time lump sump, or even a guaranteed income, our program is designed to guarantee wealth.
 One’s financial wellbeing is best measured and determined by wealth vs income.
 Wealth can be used to generate income, so guaranteeing wealth is a more sustainable and resilient option to address wealth gaps instead of guaranteeing income and hoping it gets converted to wealth at some point.
 The Guaranteed Wealth Program also reduces the burden of government and philanthropy on continuing payments into perpetuity, because, as demonstrated in the proposal below, contributions stop after a certain point, compound interest takes over, and the program becomes self-sustaining.

-Eligibility
+Membership Eligibility

 First, everything in this section may change before the actual program launches, so consider this the debate period.
 That said, this program is for descendants of Freedmen who were also victims of Jim Crow, redlining, and other economically discriminatory actions taken specifically against this population in the United States before the passage of the 1965 Voting Rights Act.
 Specifically, children (1-3 years old) those who can trace their lineage directly to a person who identified as Black, African American, Colored, or Negro before the passage of said Act.
 We will attempt to subsidize genealogy services for people that need it, but many of us have people in our family who were born during or before that time period and are still alive, so the “research” might just be a matter of getting their birth certificates.
 Admittedly we expect this process to be complicated in significant numbers of cases where genealogy is harder to determine or records were destroyed, and inevitably some people might slip through the cracks as with any national program.
 However, all Black people, and the US economy as a whole for that matter, will benefit from the economic boost this program will provide even if we cover a fraction of the population, disproportionately impacting Black communities the most.